Didn’t make it to the 2020 Indiana State Breastfeeding Conference?

 By focusing on these opportunities and implementing the Indiana-centric strategies detailed in this plan, IDOH can achieve transformative improvement in breastfeeding.
 Throughout these efforts, IDOH will strive to maintain a special focus on meeting the needs of underserved populations and providing culturally appropriate solutions; build on successful current and past initiatives; develop strategic short, medium and long-term plans to maximize impact; and take on a more visible leadership role in coordinating and driving breastfeeding improvement efforts throughout the state

 Information coming soon

-ISDH has begun to evaluate the current state breastfeeding plan and update objectives to build from the success of the last 5 year plan.
-Through this process, we will engage local leaders to guide the conversation and determine needs of Indiana communities for breastfeeding.
-For more information, please contact email@example.com
+IDOH has begun to evaluate the current state breastfeeding plan and update objectives to build on the success of the last 5-year plan.
+Through this process, we will engage local leaders to guide the conversation and determine the needs of Indiana communities for breastfeeding.
+For more information, please contact firstname.lastname@example.org

 For more information, please contact: